danielrosehill/Windsurf-Rules-0925/rules/by-type/python/preferences.md

 - **Qt** - Direct Qt usage when needed
 - **Electron** - Fallback for web-based desktop apps

+Do not use Tkinter unless there is no other option!

 ## Package Management
 - Always create requirements.txt with specific versions
 - Prefer pinned dependencies for reproducibility